UnfortuN8/Golem-Fleet-Battle-Simulator/README.md

 3. When the script exits you should have just run a starship fleet battle simulation on the Golem Network!
 Everything that happened in the battle, as well as the final state of both fleets, should have been printed in the script output and saved to `requestor/local/data/result.json`

-### Simulating Fleet Battles by Polling a DynamoDB Index for Un-Calculated Battles
+## Running via Polling a DynamoDB Index

 This requester integrates with a AWS DynamoDB table and polls an index on the table to find challenges that have a battle that needs a result to be calculated.
 This is determined by if the challenge is in a 'prepared' state.
 If a prepared challenge is found, the fleet data is pulled from the table and a simulation is run on the Golem network.
 Once finished, the battle result is saved back to the challenge in the table and the challenge is set to the 'complete' state.